moritzheiber/playing-port-authority/markdown.md

 - You write your test first, then you run it (and hopefully it'll return a red warning) and then you write the code to satisfy the test
 - Small, incremental steps
 - It's Red > Green > Refactor
+- This is example in RSpec, a BDD framework for Ruby

 ---